Pela647/TextDecoder/README.md

 # TextDecoder
-This code translated short code in SMS to meaningful words.
+This code translates short code in SMS to meaningful words.